kihuni/alx-system_engineering-devops/0x00-shell_basics/README.md

 file /tmp/iamafile : prints the type of iamafile

 ln -s /bin/ls __ls__: Create a symbolic link to /bin/ls, named __ls__. on the current working directory

+cp -u *.html ..: copies html items from current working directory to parent of the current working directory